-Another possibility for temperature measurement in a furnace is the use of pyrometers.
-These determine the temperature from the infrared radiation emitted by a measuring object using Planck's radiation law.
+A modern possibility for temperature measurement is the use of pyrometers.
+These determine the temperature from the infrared radiation emitted by a measuring object.
 Since the response time of pyrometers is only a few milliseconds, it can also be used to react to rapid temperature changes.
 Modern devices based on continuous-wave light technology work without moving parts.
 They are therefore wear-free and have no time limit on their use.

 Depending on the requirements and needs, pyrometers are used for the different measuring locations of a combustion plant from the measurement of the firebed, the flames, the hot flue gases or the walls (Fig. 1).
-It should be noted that different pyrometer types are required depending on the measuring task.
+Accordingly, different pyrometer types are required depending on the measuring task.